-CDs are obtained for a care home resident must be entered in the care home Controlled Drug Register on a page for this resident which specifies the residents name, drug name, strength and form.

-If a GP/nurse practitioner administers controlled drugs to a resident of a care home from their own/GMED/NP stocks then this must be recorded in their personal/GMED/NP Controlled Drug Register/Record Book.
+CDs are obtained for a care home resident must be entered in the care home Controlled Drug Register on a page for this resident which specifies the residents name and Date of Birth (good practice especially when patients have similar names), drug name, strength and form.
+If a GP/nurse practitioner administers controlled drugs to a resident of a care home from their own/GMED/NP stocks then this must be recorded in their personal/GMED/NP Controlled Drug Register.
 In these circumstances this administration does not need to be recorded in the care homes Controlled Drug Register.
 This episode of care should be documented in the patient's medical notes.

-However, if the GMED clinician transfers CDs from their own/GMED/NP stock to the care home for subsequent administration to a resident, these drugs must be written out of the GMED Controlled Drug Register/Record Book and signed by the GMED clinician and care home staff member.
+However, if the GMED clinician transfers CDs from their own/GMED/NP stock to the care home for subsequent administration to a resident, these drugs must be written out of the GMED Controlled Drug Register and signed by the GMED clinician and care home staff member.

-These drugs must then be entered in the care home Controlled Drug Register on a page for this resident which specifies the residents name, drug name, strength and form.
+These drugs must then be entered in the care home Controlled Drug Register on a page for this resident which specifies the residents name and Date of Birth (good practice especially when patients have similar names), drug name, strength and form.
 Subsequent administration of these CDs will be recorded in the care home Controlled Drug Register.